nsccs/club_website/README.md

 Do not be intimidated or dissuaded if you have little experience with any of the tools or languages involved in this project.
 There are multiple ways to contribute including editing documentation, design, feature requests, logging bugs, etc.

 If you are a student at North Seattle College in any field we encourage you contribute!
-Please see `CONTRIBUTING.md` for a full outline of how to get involved.
+Please see [contribution guidelines for this project](CONTRIBUTING.md) for a full outline of how to get involved.

 ### Installation

-If you are going to contribute please see `CONTRIBUTING.md` for guidelines before you go through this.
+If you plan on participating in the project please see the [contribution guidelines for this project](CONTRIBUTING.md) before you go through this installation as the setup is different.

 #### Prerequisites